-It’s snowing outside which is a rare occurrence for the West Coast.
+It’s been a cold, windy March day on the West Coast.
 What a perfect reason to create a new Chili recipe.
 I often make my chilies and soups in a big Dutch oven but today I’m going to pull out the slow cooker & make a Crock Pot Chili.

 This Crock Pot Chili is full of good for you fiber with vegetables & plenty of beans for protein.
 It has a slightly more exotic taste as I have hadn’t some curry into the mix of spices.